 Unreal Engine Storyboards for Virtual Production

 It’s a wrap!
-We just completed principal photography for our most recent project, a short horror film for the Louisiana Film Prize 2023.
+We just completed principal photography for our most recent project, a short horror film.
 Check out how we used Unreal Engine and MetaHumans for storyboards, and for the shoot itself.

 We had a great time producing this short holiday video in December 2022 with our virtual production setup.
 The shoot took just a few hours using some of our virtual backdrops.
 Enjoy!